niscy-eudiw/eudi-lib-android-wallet-core/README.md

 This flexibility allows you to:
 - Use a single global configuration for all OpenId4VCI operations by configuring it once in `EudiWalletConfig`
 - Override the global configuration for specific operations by passing a custom configuration
+- Provide a custom HTTP client for specific operations while using the global configuration

 #### Resolving Credential offer